Monday, November 29, 2010

 Answer: A lot of things can put a smile on my face.
 And a lot of times, it is the small things that he does for me will make me happy.

-who have been sacrificing her life for me) and spend my time with them, will make me truly happy.
+1) In big, when I see my parents (especially my loving mom who have been sacrificing her life for me) and spend my time with them, will make me truly happy.

 2) If my future boyfriend care about my parents.